truzo/tomango-2018/site/content/blog/website-launch-checklist.md

 ## Other useful checkpoints

-	<li>*Favicon:* A website without a favicon looks unfinished – make sure there’s one ready to go when the site is made live.
+- *Favicon:* A website without a favicon looks unfinished – make sure there’s one ready to go when the site is made live.
-	<li>*Code Validation:* Like cross-browser testing this should be completed when the development of the site is completed but it’s worth double-checking before the website is live – it could save you some downtime and embarrassment.
+- *Code Validation:* Like cross-browser testing this should be completed when the development of the site is completed but it’s worth double-checking before the website is live – it could save you some downtime and embarrassment.
-	<li>*Sitemap:* Not necessarily a sitemap to help users get around your website, but an XML sitemap to help search engines crawl through your website.
+- *Sitemap:* Not necessarily a sitemap to help users get around your website, but an XML sitemap to help search engines crawl through your website.